CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

     `catkin build`
     </li>
     <li>
     Now that we have a workspace, it helps to automatically setup the workspace when we login.
-Add the commands `source /opt/ros/noeitc/setup.bash` (If it is not there already, you might have done this step in the ROS tutorials) and `source ~/catkin_ws/devel/setup.bash` to your `~/.bashrc` file and then source the file<br>
+Add the commands `source /opt/ros/noeitc/setup.bash` (If it is not there already, you might have done this step in the ROS tutorials) and `source ~/catkin_ws/devel/setup.bash` to your `~/.bashrc` file and then source the file.<br>
     `echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc`<br>
     `echo "export ROS_LOG_DIR=/media/cwrubotix/USB_BAGGING/log" >> ~/.bashrc`<br>
     `source ~/.bashrc`
     </li>
     <li>
     For those new to linux anyhing in the .bashrc file will run automatically everytime you start up linux.
 It is a very basic way to automate some repetive things.
-To edit the .bashrc `vim ~/.bashrc`.
-Note that because this folder starts with a `.` it is hidden to `ls` unless you do `ls -a`
+To edit the .bashrc use `vim ~/.bashrc`.
+Note that because this folder starts with a `.` it is hidden to `ls` unless you do `ls -a`.
     </li>
     Gazebo needs to know the path to plugins built for it.
 Add the line `export GAZEBO_PLUGIN_PATH=~/catkin_ws/devel/lib/` to your `.bashrc`.
 It also needs to know where our arena models are.
 Add the line `export GAZEBO_MODEL_PATH=~/catkin_ws/src/NASA-RMC-2020/glenn_simulation/glenn_description/models/` to the  `.bashrc` as well.<br>
     `echo "export GAZEBO_PLUGIN_PATH=~/catkin_ws/devel/lib/" >> ~/.bashrc`<br>